|

 There

-is a regular air service operated by British Airways/Loganair from
+is a regular air services operated by Flybe from

-Glasgow to the island throughout the year and Caledonian MacBrayne
+Air Services from Oban.
+These services operate to the island throughout the year.
+Caledonian MacBrayne

 You